MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/scriptingexample2.md

 ![Enable Python scripting](images/tutorials/basicmechanics/EnablePythonScripting.png "Enable Python scripting")

 To design a panel and create a user interface for the macro module, open the *.script* file.
-You can see that a *Command* environment exist, which defines the Python file as source for all commands.
+You can see that a *Command* section exist, which defines the Python file as source for all commands.

 ![Open the script file](images/tutorials/basicmechanics/OpenScriptFile.png "Open the script file")